Quote: The way we initiate a conversation will determine how others reciprocate.

 Your ability to truly listen is largely determined by your motive. (src: Course_ crucial conversations - Becky Flanagan)

-01 Get Unstuck 02 Master My Stories 1 03 Master My Stories 2 04 Start with Heart 05 State My Path 06 Make it Safe 07 Learn to Look 08 Seek Mutual Purpose 09 Explore Others’ Paths 10 Move to Action steps: use them in order tools: use when situation calls for it models Model: crucial conversation Model: fool’s choice Model_ CPR Model_ path to action Model: downward spiral Model: fact vs story Model: types of story [[model-clever-stories....
+Before: Get Unstuck Master My Stories During (my meaning) Start with Heart State My Path Make it Safe During (their meaning) Learn to Look Seek Mutual Purpose Explore Others’ Paths At The End Move to Action steps: use them in order Get Unstuck Master My Stories Start with Heart State My Path Make it Safe tools: use when situation calls for it Learn to Look Seek Mutual Purpose Explore Others’ Paths models...

 Distinction: Secondary vs indirect needs indirect needs Exist in their own right Fulfilling them creates value Eg. Being treated with respect secondary needs Exist because of bad flow efficiency Solving flow-efficiency makes the need never appear Fulfilling seems to create value, but objectively that activity is waste Eg. wanting a status update after waiting for a long time (src: Book_ This is LEAN - Niklas Modig & Par Ahlstrom)